DylanHobbs/TeleProjReport/FirstDraft.md

 We were hampered by the virtualisation process here also, as we used the same base network setting for both of our implementations.
 However this does mean we got around the problem in the same way as distance vector.
 The network does flood, but it begins the flood already knowing who their neighbours are and the cost to these neighbours.
 The details of our implementation of flooding and Dijkstra's algorithm will be explored below.

-###General Network Setting Implementation (What is the same between both approaches)
+##General Network Setting Implementation (What is the same between both approaches)
-	- No GUI, minimal interface.
-Terminal clients and servers.
 ###Virtualise all the things!

 To implement both routing algorithms we used a virtuallised approach.
 This allowed us to focus on actually implementing valid forms of distance vector and link state protocols.
 To virtualise the network we used predefined topologies that are read from a text file in the same directory as the Java binary.
 All packets are sent to localhost on different ports.
 Routers and client have a list of user defined ports that they are allowed to talk to.